The University of Maine System Procedures for Title IX Sexual Harassment

 8. Determination Regarding Responsibility

-The decision-maker(s), who will not be the same person as the Investigator or the Title IX Coordinator, must issue a written determination regarding responsibility within 15 business days of the hearing.
+The decision-maker(s), who will not be the same person as the Investigator or the Title IX Coordinator, must issue a written determination regarding responsibility within 7 business days

 To reach this determination, the decision-maker(s) must apply the Preponderance of the Evidence standard.
 Deliberations are not recorded and will be kept confidential.
 The written determination must be sent to the parties simultaneously and include: